ur-swe-fa24/main-project-snoopy-corp/docs/design/DESIGN.md

 ### Class Diagram

 [Class Diagram](CLASSES.md) - The class diagram shows the various objects that will be present in our project.

+### Wireframe Dashboards

+[Wireframe Dashboards](WIREFRAMES.md) - These are wireframe dashboards for the project, highlighting key interfaces with data visualization and dataset links.